Winning Approaches for Talented Transfers in STEM

 Fill out Webster University's WATTS Scholarship Application form.
 (This is available under Forms in the Webster applicant portal after acceptance to the University).

-The application deadline to be considered for the Fall 2024 WATTS cohort is April 15, 2024.
-Please note that all WATTS application requirements must be in by this date.
+The application priority deadline for the Fall 2025 WATTS cohort is April 15, 2025.
+Please note that all WATTS application requirements must be to be considered.
 This includes all transcripts required for admission and any documentation required by the Office of Financial Aid, so please submit your FAFSA promptly in case there is additional information or verification documents that are required.
 We recommend submitting the FAFSA by the February 1 priority date.

 Dr. Schroeder reviewing instructions with two biochemistry students.